 Virtual meeting spaces have been created for all the classes that are in the weekly core phase of the program to continue program delivery and will continue to be covered under the State of Delaware Group Health Insurance Program (GHIP).

-COVID-19 BENEFIT RESOURCES & INFORMATION BY PROGRAM
+COVID-19 BENEFIT RESOURCES & INFORMATION

 COVID-19 FREQUENTLY ASKED QUESTIONS BY PROGRAM

 Question: What is the date for making COBRA premium payments?

 Answer: Payments are considered timely if made no later than 30 days after the first day of the period for which the payment is being made.
 The time period has now been extended until 60 days after the announced end of the federal COVID-19 National Emergency.
 ASI COBRA, the state’s administration, has made the necessary system requirement to accept COBRA payments beyond the normal time period.
 For more information, visit the SBO COBRA page.

 Question: What is the COBRA premium subsidy offered under the American Rescue Plan Act (ARPA)?

 Answer: The ARPA provides 100% premium COBRA subsidy relief to Assistance Eligible Individuals (AEI) during the period of April 1, 2021 through September 30, 2021.
 The subsidy covers premiums for all health plans, to include medical, dental, and vision plans.